vygr/ChrysaLisp/STATUS.md

 Fixed a silly memory leak in the Windows main.c myunmap function.

-Finally implemented the view::hide and view::to_back methods with a minimal redraw, title drag with the right button now does a to_back and drag.
+Finally implemented the view::hide and view:to_back methods with a minimal redraw, title drag with the right button now does a to_back and drag.

 Added a Freeball demo to thrash the sprite compositing.
 This shows that you